CompassLabs/docs/blog/2023-05-16-first-blog-post.md

 # Future plans
 Today, dojo is in beta testing.
 Short term, we are developing the following features:

-* **Market impact models:** explore complex scenarios and understand effects of market dynamics on your strategy through inclusion of comprehensive market impact models.
+* **Market impact models:** explore complex scenarios and understand effects of market dynamics on your strategy through inclusion of comprehensive market impact models

-* **MEV models:** simulate block inclusion probability and transaction ordering and gain insight into the implications of MEV.
+* **MEV models:** simulate block inclusion probability and transaction ordering and gain insight into the implications of MEV

-* **Multi-protocol and multi-chain simulations:** conduct simulations across multiple protocols and chains simultaneously.
+* **Multi-protocol and multi-chain simulations:** conduct simulations across multiple protocols and chains simultaneously

 Driven by a team of engineers and academics working at the forefront of machine learning and decentralized finance, our long-term vision for Dojo is to become a robust DeFi research and optimization platform for all sorts of applications.
 Our goal is to provide the much-needed reliability to help investors and DeFi markets to flourish.